Jjastiny/IterableIOSBindings/README.md

 ## Motivation

-Iterable does not provide bindings for Xamarin and objective C has some method that cannot be converted into C#.
+There wasn't a Iterable binding for Xamarin and objective C has some method that cannot be converted into C#.
 This problem was caused by Objective-C letting multiple functions have same parameter types.
 This binding moves the userId parameter after the NSDictionary launchOptions to avoid that problem.

 ## Installation